hbctraining/In-depth-NGS-Data-Analysis-Course/sessionIII/lessons/09_DGE_LRT.md

 # Extract the Group 1 genes
 cluster_groups <- clusters$df
 group1 <- cluster_groups[cluster_groups$cluster == 1, ]

+# or you could use subset():
+# group1 <- subset(cluster_groups, cluster == 1)
 ```

-We could extract the groups of genes and use functional analysis tools to find the groups most interesting to us.
+We could extract the groups of genes and perform functional analysis on each of the groups of interest.

 ### LRT example - time course analyses